trubrics/trubrics-sdk/docs/trubrics_cli.md

 ## 3. Run validations and save locally or to Trubrics

 Run all validations from the terminal.
 This command also saves a new trubric .json with each validation's new outcome and results to a given path.

+!!!example "Run trubric with titanic example"
+    ```console
+    (venv)$ trubrics run --no-save-ui \
+    --run-context-path titanic-example-trubric \
+    --trubric-output-file-path "my_trubric.json"
+    ```

-Be guided by the CLI prompts by running:
+Or be guided by the CLI prompts by running:

 <p align="center"><img src="../assets/trubrics-run.gif"/></p>